janosi/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

 Azure CPI LB documentation: https://github.com/kubernetes-sigs/cloud-provider-azure/blob/master/docs/services/README.md

 The Azure CPI already supports the usage of both UDP and TCP protocols in the same Service definition.
 It is achieved with the CPI specific annotation `service.beta.kubernetes.io/azure-load-balancer-mixed-protocols`.
-If this key has value `true` in the Service definition the Azure CPI adds the other protocol value (UDP or TCP) to its internal Service representation, and as a consequence it also manages twice the amount of load balancer rules for the specific frontend.
+If this key has value of `true` in the Service definition, the Azure CPI adds the other protocol value (UDP or TCP) to its internal Service representation.
+Consequently, it also manages twice the amount of load balancer rules for the specific frontend.

 Only TCP and UDP are supported in the current mixed protocol configuration.